Ex-officer charged in George Floyd’s death freed on $1M bond

-MINNEAPOLIS (AP) — The former Minneapolis police officer charged with murder in the death of George Floyd posted bail Wednesday and was released from jail, leading Minnesota’s governor to activate the National Guard to help keep the peace in the event of protests.
+MINNEAPOLIS (AP) — The former Minneapolis police officer charged with murder in the death of George Floyd posted bail Wednesday and was released from state prison, leading Minnesota’s governor to activate the National Guard to help keep the peace in the event of protests.

 Floyd, a Black man in handcuffs, died May 25 after Chauvin, who is white, pressed his knee against Floyd’s neck for several minutes as Floyd said he couldn’t breathe.
 Floyd’s death was captured in widely seen bystander video that set off protests around the world.
 Chauvin and three other officers were fired.
 Chauvin is charged with second-degree murder, third-degree murder and manslaughter; Thomas Lane, J. Kueng and Tou Thao are charged with aiding and abetting both second-degree murder and manslaughter.

-Note: This story has been corrected to show that Chauvin was released from state prison, not jail.